Rosalita/json-schema-service/README.md

 # json-schema-service
-A service for validating JSON schemas
+A service for validating JSON schemas.

 # Design Decisions
 I chose to containerise this service with Docker so to that it can run in any environment.